intanauliya/performance_analytics-PBI-Kimia-Farma/README.md

 # Content
 <p align="justify">
-As Big Data Analytics Interns at Kimia Farma, our role involves tackling various challenges that demand a deep understanding of data and strong analytical skills.
+As Big Data Analytics Interns at Kimia Farma, my role involves tackling various challenges that demand a deep understanding of data and strong analytical skills.
 One of the important projects will be evaluating Kimia Farma's business performance from 2020 to 2023 using data-driven insight.

 ### Dataset 📊
 In this project, we are provided 4 CSV tables